orscf/orscf-implementations-dotnet/Contracts/IMS-Contract/v1/ImsServices.md

 |researchStudyName|String|**IN**-Param (required)|
 |subjectId|String|**IN**-Param (required)|
 **return value:** String
-# IdentityManagementService
-Provides an workflow-level API for interating with a 'IdentityManagementSystem' (IMS)

-### Methods:

 ## .GetApiVersion
-returns the Version of the API itself, which can be used to backward compatibility within inhomogeneous infrastructures
+returns the Version of the API itself, which can be used for backward compatibility within inhomogeneous infrastructures
 #### Parameters:
 |Name|Type|Description|